the-turing-way/the-turing-way/book/website/welcome.md

 All contributions must abide by our [code of conduct](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md).

 ![Gif showing screen capture of contributors table, smiling faces and emojis representing the types of contributions in a table](https://media.giphy.com/media/gKIUisnjpj2PS75nOJ/giphy.gif)

+(welcome-history)=
+## History

+The book started as a guide for reproducibility, covering version control, testing, and continuous integration.
+However, technical skills are just one aspect of making data science research "open for all".

+In February 2020, _The Turing Way_ expanded to a series of books covering reproducible research, project design, communication, collaboration, and ethical research.

 (welcome-citing)=
 ## Citing _The Turing Way_